simpleid/simpleid/SECURITY.md

 If you discover a vulnerability in SimpleID, keep it confidential.
 *Do not disclose the vulnerability to anyone before the advisory is issued.*

+You can provide details of the vulnerability in the following ways:

+   1. [Create a vulnerability report] on GitHub.
+If you are reading this page on GitHub you can click the green button on the top right-hand side of this page to create a vulnerability report.
-Provide details of the vulnerability direct to kmo-at-users.sourceforge.net.
+   2. Provide details of the vulnerability direct to kmo-at-users.sourceforge.net.

-**Do not use the GitHub issue system.**
+**Do not use the regular GitHub issue system.**

 At a minimum, your report should include: